 Beat the Drums is out of the wonderful Storm Cat filly Storm Flag Flying, Champion Two-Year-Old Filly and winner of the Breeders’ Cup Juvenile (G1), Frizette Stakes (G1), Personal Ensign Stakes (G1), and Matron Stakes (G1).
 Storm Flag Flying is not only a daughter of Storm Cat but is out of the superb racemare My Flag, winner of the Breeders’ Cup Juvenile Fillies (G1), Gazelle Handicap (G1), Ashland Stakes (G1), and Coaching Club American Oaks (G1).

 As good as My Flag was, her dam, Personal Ensign, was even better.
 From Colin in 1908 to Personal Ensign 80 years later, no major U.S. stakes winner was able to retire undefeated.
 Personal Ensign had an unblemished record of 13 wins in 13 starts at two, three, and four, eight of them grade one, including the Breeders’ Cup Distaff (G1) and, facing males, the Whitney Handicap (G1).
 Personal Ensign was equally impressive as a producer.
 In addition to My Flag, she produced Jockey Club Gold Cup (G1) victor Miner’s Mark; Oaklawn Handicap (G1) winner Traditionally; multiple grade one placed Our Emblem, the sire of Kentucky Derby (G1) and Preakness Stakes (G1) winner War Emblem; and graded placed Salute, the dam of grade one winner and sire Mr. Speaker.
 Personal Ensign is also ancestress of grade one winner Seeking the Soul.
-This remains an active and productive family, with stakes winners like Performer and Breaking the Rules currently in training.
+This remains an active and productive family, with stakes winners like Performer, Breaking the Rules, and Jouster to its credit recently.

 This colt is a product of the A.P.
 Indy/Smart Strike TrueNicks A+ cross that has produced no less than 18 stakes winners, including grade one scorer First Dude and graded winners Juanita, Moonlit Promise, Deceptive Vision, Sir Anthony, and Look Strike.
 It is also similar to the cross that produced Honor Code’s terrific Max Player.